nordic-rse/nordic-rse.github.io/content/events/meeting.md

 ## Community discussions - biweekly

 We meet every other week to discuss the development of Nordic RSE and plan upcoming events.
-The meeting is on Thursday at 14 CET (15 CET) on each even week.
+The meeting is on Thursday at 14 CET/CEST (15 EET/EEST) on each even week.
 The agenda for the next meeting and the minutes of previous meetings are kept on [HackMD](https://hackmd.io/@nordic-rse/biweekly).

 See the [agenda](https://hackmd.io/@nordic-rse/biweekly) for connection details.